chefmee/lssvm-unlocked/README.md

 # Introduction to LSSVM-unlocked
 LSSVM-unlocked provides a Sudoswap style experience while keeping your NFT in your own wallet.
 So you can interact with other marketplaces while listing your NFT in LSSVM-unlocked.
 There is also another possibility to do a dual listing with classival LSSVM which will be explained later.

-# Major difference with original LSSVM
+# Major differences with original LSSVM
 - Resolved the circular dependency issue with `IRouter.sol`
 - Only `LSSVMPairMissingEnumerable` is still in use out of the two base variants
 - NFTs are transacted through `LSSVMPairFactory`.
 Extra function added called `requestNFTTransferFrom`.
 So users set approval of their NFTs to LSSVMPair Factory